-Why Choose Biology?
+Why Study Biology?

 Course Specifics / Entry Requirements

-|Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Essential / Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|
+|Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

-|Biology||5||5||Grade 6 or above in Combined Science or grade 6 or above in GCSE Biology and another science.||Biology students not studying A Level Mathematics will be expected to attend Core Maths.
+|Biology||5||5||Grade 6,6 or above in Combined Science or grade 6 or above in GCSE Biology and another science.||Biology students not studying A Level Mathematics will be expected to attend Core Maths.
 Average GCSE score of 5.5||Willingness to participate in practical work.||Optional cost of equipment including lab coats £10.|